 Here are some places where your brand colors can appear:

-Create a mood board for each content type where your brand colors will appear.
+Create a mood board(opens in a new tab or window) for each content type where your brand colors will appear.
 As you build your mood boards and brainstorm which colors to use where, consider the impact you want to make on your potential customer.
 Do you want them to feel excited and curious, leading them to contact you for information?
 Do you want them to feel emotional and moved to take action?

 Test out your brand colors in various formats, like social media, printed business cards, or your website.
 For example, if your brand palette consists of both a soft, pastel blue color and a dark, bold red color, you may want to use the blue color more often on your website.
 In web design, blue is a popular color among consumers, and lighter, pastel colors elicit a more open and welcoming tone.